Asteroid Flyby Cycler Trajectory Design Using Deep Neural Networks: Asteroid Flyby Cycler Trajectory Design via Deep Neural Networks

 \subsection{Surrogate Model by Deep Neural Networks}

-We create the surrogate model by the DNNs regression using the massive databases of the optimal trajectories.
-DNNs consist of five fully-connected layers with 1024 units for each hidden layer.
-Activation functions of the first four layers are exponential linear units (ELUs)\cite{clevert2015fast} and of the last one is sigmoid to handle the bounded outputs.
-We add an dropout or a one-dimensional batch normalization \cite{ioffe2015batch} layer after each of the first four.
+We create the surrogate model by the DNNs regression using the massive databases of the optimal trajectories. \majorred{In this work we use a feed-forward neural network with fully-connected layers, and hyperparameters such as the number of layers $M$, the number of units $N$, and the learning rate $\epsilon$ are selected through the sensitivity analysis.} Activation functions of the first $(M-1)$ layers are exponential linear units (ELUs)\cite{clevert2015fast} and of the last one is sigmoid to handle the bounded outputs.
+We add an dropout or a one-dimensional batch normalization \cite{ioffe2015batch} layer after each of the first \majorblue{$(M-1)$ layers}.
 The dropout layer is to prevent over-fitting and the batch normalization layer is to improve stability.

 The inputs and outputs of the regression model are shown in Tables \ref{tab:lambert_dnn} and \ref{tab:distance_dnn}.
 The details of the input information are explained in Appendix A. We apply two operations to the outputs in order to improve the performance of the regression.
 The first operation calculates the difference of $t_f$ and $v_{\infty,f}$ from the values of the free-return trajectories.
 That is,